Generating Random Networks Without Short Cycles: Related Literature

-Recently, sequential algorithms have been shown, empirically (\cite{ChenDiaconisHolmsLiu,JoePersi}) and theoretically (\cite{StW99,Kim-Vu,blanchet,BKS07}), to be very successful for designing fast algorithms for counting and generating random graphs with given degrees.
-The current paper builds on this line of research and develops mainly two new ideas.
-For the design, instead of starting from a biased heuristic and calculating and canceling its bias we use Poisson approximations to obtain the correct $p_{ij}$'s.
-For the analysis, we use convex functions and Janson's inequality for controlling the accumulated error and obtaining a tighter bound than the concentration results used in \cite{BKS07,Kim-Vu}.
+This paper is also closely related to the literature on designing sequential algorithms for counting and generating random graphs with given degrees \citep{ChenDiaconisHolmsLiu,JoePersi,StW99,Kim-Vu,BKS07,blanchet}.
+In fact, the current paper builds on this line of research and develops two mainly new techniques: (1) for obtaining probabilities $p_{ij}$, instead of starting from a biased algorithm, characterizing its bias, and selecting $p_{ij}$ that can cancel the bias, we use Poisson approximation to directly estimate correct probabilities $p_{ij}$ that leads to an unbiased algorithm, and (2) for the analysis, we use graph approximation methods, Janson inequality, and a combinatorial argument to track the accumulated error from sequentially approximating $p_{ij}$ in each round.